Ireland wreck England's record Grand Slam bid

 England had clinched the Six Nations title with a crushing 61-21 victory over Scotland last weekend, but defeat with so much at stake was a demoralizing end to its campaign.

-"It just wasn't our day today, We just couldn't get our game going," Jones told BBC Sport after the defeat.
+"It just wasn't our day today, we just couldn't get our game going," Jones told BBC Sport after the defeat.
 "I take full responsibility for the loss."

 Irish advantage

-Ireland led 10-3 at halftime against a lackluster England, which appeared nervous and below-par in a fiercely partisan atmosphere.
+Ireland led 10-3 at halftime against a lackluster visitor, which appeared nervous and below-par in a fiercely partisan atmosphere.

 An early exchange of penalties from Jonathan Sexton and Owen Farrell for the visitor was followed by an Irish try as lock Iain Henderson stretched out to touch over after a forward drive near the line.